Kaycee is an exotic pet owner experienced in working with a variety of non-domesticated animals.

 Why Are Fennecs so Popular?

-When you think of the word "exotic pet," chances are that one of the animals that will come to mind is the fennec fox.
+When you think "exotic pet," chances are that the fennec fox is one of the animals that will come to mind.
 These tiny, hyper foxes are the smallest members of their family.
-For a variety of reasons discussed in this article, they are also the best fox to be kept as a pet in the opinions of many.
+For a variety of reasons discussed in this article, many people say they are the best type of fox to keep as a pet.

 Before you even consider purchasing a fennec fox, read the care guides and plan your visits to meet one, or ogle babies for sale near you, you must realize that these animals are not legal in many places due to overbearing laws on exotic animal ownership.
 The majority of states in the United States have some form of restricting legislation on fennec foxes, be it an outright ban, or requiring owners to apply for a state permit.
 Some permits states require cost annual fees, which can be costly, and others will not provide permits to people looking to own fennecs as pets.